 Fur, for instance, is typically known as being made up of two different layers.
 One of these is a layer more similar to the hair that humans have.
 The second layer is thicker and coarser, and it’s used for protection from the elements.

 Do Dogs Have Fur?

 Overall, it’s safe to say that dogs have fur.
-While on a linguistic level you could say they have hair, most dogs align with fur.
-This is because they have a double coat that features two different textures of fur.
+While on a linguistic level, you could say they have hair, most dogs align with fur.
+This is because they have a double coat with two different fur textures.

 For dogs, the first layer of fur is known as the undercoat.
 This fur is soft and fluffy, and it’s used to help protect your dog from cold weather.
 The second layer of fur is the layer that you see.
 Some dogs have long, straight fur, while others may have a coarser texture.

 Whiskers come from hair follicles, just like the undercoat and the outer coat of fur.
 They aren’t considered fur, though, because they have a different structure.

 Because the main difference between fur and hair, outside of word usage, is texture, some dogs have hair!